nahid18/uni-rank/README.md

 # Uni-rank

-Uni-rank provides you the latest list of university rankings around the world.
+Uni-rank provides you the latest ordered list of university rankings around the world.

 Installation
 ----